Creating a Data Analytics Hub on a budget

 This figure underscores the fact that the size of a Company is not necessarily a barrier to the successful use of data.
 Big Data can be disruptive and transformative.
 Organisations of all sizes and especially SMEs should be aware of its considerable potential.
 The bottom line is that Big Data is prevalent and a priority for business today.

-Lower cost than traditional Business Intelligence tools
+Business Intelligence tools

 There is a perception amongst SMEs that Big Data equates to a big price tag, but this is not true.
 In fact, the overall cost of the analytics tools required is lower than what you might expect.